Zeehan: Mining boom

 Tin was discovered nearby at Mount Bischoff in 1871 and at Mount Heemskirk in 1879.
 Deposits of silver and lead were discovered in the area by Frank Long in 1882 and Mount Zeehan Post Office opened on 1 August 1888.
 The township was named Zeehan in 1890 and over the following decades, quickly expanded due to its proximity to the Zeehan mineral field.
 The peak period for mining was up to the First World War, when 159 companies operated at the town's peak and the town stock exchange had 60 members.
 With a main street over 3.2 km long, the township claimed over 20 hotels, several pubs, a hospital, and two theatres, the Gaiety Theatre and Theatre Royal.
 It developed a friendly rivalry with Queenstown, and while the silver boom lasted it was known as the Silver City.
 In the first decade of the twentieth century it was the third largest town in Tasmania, after Hobart and Launceston.
 Sharing a mineral field and railway, the mining locality of Dundas was historically paired with Zeehan.
 A port was established at Trial Harbour for Zeehan, however its exposure to the Roaring Forties made the site a vulnerable anchorage.
 After the construction of the Strahan–Zeehan Railway, Strahan became Zeehan's favourable port.
 The mines earned some two hundred thousand dollars per year for two decades, before progressively declining till the 1960s, when the last mines, Montana and Oceana were closed.

+1981 bushfires

+In February 1981, a major bushfire caused significant damage to the West Coast of Tasmania, including Zeehan.
+The fire had been burning in surrounding bushland for more than a week before being driven towards the township by strong north-westerly winds of up to 45 km/h and extreme heat.
+Reaching Zeehan on multiple fronts, the fire spread rapidly with little warning to residents.

+Between 36 and 40 houses were destroyed, along with vehicles, a caravan and mining equipment, and power and water supplies were severed.
+Most of the town’s population (of approximately 2,000 to 2,500 people) was evacuated to the sports oval, airstrip, hotels and public buildings.
+Firefighting efforts involved volunteer brigades, forestry workers, Hydro Electric Commission staff and miners from nearby Renison Bell.
+No deaths or serious injuries were reported.
+The Tasmanian Government and Australian Government provided emergency relief and longer-term assistance, including temporary housing and funding for the reconstruction of community facilities such as the Scout Hall.